connectrpc/conformance/docs/testing_clients.md

      implementation use protocol negotiation during the TLS handshake.
 The reference server will only support the given version.
 You will only receive requests with HTTP versions that your implementation supports, as described by your config YAML file.
-   * `protocol`: Which protocol to use to invoke the RPC.
-This will Connect, gRPC, or gRPC-Web.
+   * `protocol`: This indicates which protocol to use to invoke the RPC.
+This will indicate Connect, gRPC, or gRPC-Web.
-   * `codec`: Which codec to use for message serialization.
+   * `codec`: This indicates which codec to use for message serialization.
 This is also sometimes called "sub-format" or "message encoding".
    * `compression`: Which compression format to use.
-"Identity" means no compression.
+The "Identity" option means to not use compression.
    * `host` and `port`: The host name or IP address and the IP port on which the server is listening for requests.
 This is used to establish a network connection for issuing requests.